NathanSmith1922/9517-turtles/README.md

 > I'm actually unsure how we can tie the masks to the more primitive segmenting methods.
 Only thing I can think of is that you can use the segmented outlines to fit the whole mask, but the details regardng the limbs might be a bit harder to distinguish.
 We need to consider angles and cut-off images too.

 ### Semantic Segmentation
 > Could be useful in this particular problem **given** no two body parts of the same class overlap each other in the turtle image dataset.
 This could reduce the computational requirements of the algorithm.
+I'm not going to look through 8729 photographs to confirm this, so we'll probably compare this with instance segmentation (with and without this assumption) and compare the results.
+The data of interest will probably be accuracy and computational speed.

 **Methods**
 - **U-Net**
 -

 ### Instance Segmentation
-> If the former is not an option, we may have to look into this.

 **Methods**
 - **Mask R-CNN**